We Need Diverse Books Mentorship Program

 3/9: (OMG, was it really just one day after I got his approval to do this massive rewrite that I hit him with this?!
 Alan, if you're reading this, I'm sorry I'm this way, and thank you for humoring my chaos!)
 Another one of my #MGWave buddies, Sabrina Vienneau let me know about a paid critique opportunity through her local SCBWI chapter.
 Well, I already amazingly fortunate enough to have Alan (and Andrea Wang) as mentors, so I didn't think I needed another critique (especially since I'd already written my first 10 pages a million times at this point), but I scrolled through the list of available agents and editors offering their time because at the end of this critique session most allowed participants to query them in June (and some were typically closed to cold queries), so that was semi-attractive.
 And then I saw it.

-It was my dream.
-Like, my super-stretch, way way way far out there dream.
+It seemed amazing!
 I had these Rick Riordan Presents books as my comps!
 I thought my book fit perfectly!
-And Rebecca says, right there in italics at the bottom, that she'd be happy to consider any manuscripts for acquisitions!
+And the note says, right there in italics at the bottom, that Ms. Kuss would be happy to consider any manuscripts for acquisitions!
 My heart raced and palms got sweaty like I was about to ask my boyfriend to marry me (yeah, I did that.
 Turns out I'm a jump-on-in kinda gal).

 So, (apparently) one day after getting the go-ahead to do a massive revision of my story, I emailed Alan to let him know I bought a critique from Rebecca Kuss, Senior Editor at Rick Riordan Presents.
 I tried to soften the blow by saying it was only the first 10 pages I needed to get shiny by April 30 (turn in date), and then Rebecca would have until June 7 to get me back the notes (and, maybe, ask for more pages?).
 Alan (and Andrea) were both amazingly agreeable and cheered my impulsivity on.
 And we dove back into those first 10 pages.
 Again.